+Boosting your self-confidence for public speaking can reduce anxiety, nervousness, or fear.
 It is often quoted that the fear of public speaking is one of the top ranked fears.
-If you experience anxiety, nervousness, or fear at the thought of speaking public, take a moment to consider how your self-confidence is affecting the levels of anxiety, nervousness, or fear you are experiencing.
-Boosting your self-confidence can go a long way in reducing those feelings.
+If you experience these feelings, take a moment to consider how your self-confidence is affecting the levels at which you are experience them.

 Self-confidence by definition is “confidence in oneself and one’s powers and abilities”1.
 Easier said than done, right?

 All of us at some point in our lives have felt less than confident.
 For some of us, it occurs more often than not.

 When it comes to public speaking many people struggle with fear, stage fright, and lack of self-confidence.